Your phone rings, and a voice loudly tells you:

-- You should make sure the person, or people, you have communicating for you via Social, and ALL, Media, are mature enough to understand your brand, the world, your place within the world, and consequences of actions.
+- You should make sure the person, or people, you have communicating for you via social, and ALL, media, are mature enough to understand your brand, the world, your place in the world, and consequences of your and their actions.

 - When you mess up, apologize.

 - When you apologize, be sincere about it, and do everything within your power to help people understand how much you mean it.